 If all else fails, you have one undeniable option – your checkbook.
 You or your spouse buy nearly 100% of the food your family eats.
 Set firm policies about what comes into your house.

 My husband can buy ice cream, bacon, and big bags of shredded cheese.
-He’s over 21 and he can do what he likes.
+He’s a grown man and he can do what he likes.
 But we have agreed that he won’t do it out of our regular grocery budget.
 If he wants those things, he needs to pay for them with cash out of his pocket.
 They still show up sometimes, but we don’t have them nearly as often as we used to.

 This brings us to strategy number three, which is the best and the easiest.

 3. Your can TRICK people into smaller servings without getting caught

 Study after study has proven that people have no clue whatsoever when it comes to portion sizes.
 Even scientists who do this type of research for a living have been fooled with a clever enough setup.

 You can use this to your advantage in two different ways – use large portion sizes to fill up on healthy foods and use small portion sizes to eat less of your not-so-healthy foods.

 This is a great excuse to get a complete set of new dishes.
 Make the dinner plates smaller, the salad bowls larger, and the dessert bowls tiny, but exquisitely beautiful so dessert will feel like more of a treat.
 Soda glasses – small, water glasses – large – you get the picture.
 Buy some extra measuring cups too.
 Make serving sizes “official” and serve foods with the same measuring cup every time, even if you think you know how much a serving should be (you don’t).

 Another tip is to simplify your meals.
 If you have more foods to choose from, you’ll eat more by default.
 They did a study with M&M’s – people with 10 colors of M&M’s ate a whopping 40% more than people with 7 colors.
 Yeah, we’re goofy creatures that way.